Straight to Hell (The Clash song): Reception

+Simon Hills of Record Mirror selected it as the magazine's "Single of the Week."
+Hills highly praised "Straight to Hell," writing that despite his own biases, The Clash could still "churn out hefty slices of rawness and excitement."
+He described the track as "atmospheric, original and grating," opining that it deserved to become the band's biggest hit to date, though he noted it was "not as hot as the album version."
+Conversely, Hills was heavily critical of "Should I Stay or Should I Go" (penned by Mick Jones), dismissing it as "probably their worst number yet" and concluding that its status as a double A-side was "a mystery."

 Use in other media

 This song was featured in the 2000 comedy film, Kevin & Perry Go Large and in Complicity from that same year.

 Notable covers and samples

 "Straight to Hell" has been covered or sampled by many artists.
 Heather Nova and Moby covered the song in 1999 for the Clash tribute album Burning London.
 In 2007, British singer M.I.A. sampled "Straight to Hell" in her song "Paper Planes" which, like "Straight to Hell", deals with the topic of immigration.
 "Paper Planes" was itself sampled in Jay-Z and T.I.'s 2008 song "Swagga Like Us"; the songwriters of "Straight To Hell" received co-writing credits for both songs.

 The song was refashioned by Mick Jones and Lily Allen for the War Child: Heroes album, released in the UK on 16 February 2009, and in the US on 24 February 2009 by Astralwerks.
 Jakob Dylan and Elvis Costello performed a cover of the song on season 1, episode 12 of Costello's show Spectacle: Elvis Costello with..., entitled "She & Him, Jenny Lewis and Jakob Dylan" and aired on Channel 4 in the UK, CTV in Canada, and the Sundance Channel in the United States in 2008–2009.
 While the Clash were known for covering (and popularizing) reggae songs, "Straight to Hell" went in the other direction, being covered by Horace Andy in 2017.

 American punk rock band the Menzingers covered the song in a noise-influenced format on their 2007 debut album, A Lesson in the Abuse of Information Technology.